alex-gutev/cl-form-types/README.md

 Determine the type of each form in a list.

-* `FORMS` - List of forms of which to determine the types
+* `FORMS` - List of forms of which to determine the types.
-* `ENV` - Environment in which the forms are found
+* `ENV` - Environment in which the forms are found.
 * `CONSTANT-EQL-TYPES` - If true an `EQL` type specifier is returned for all forms which evaluate to constant values.
 Otherwise (the default) an `EQL` type specifier is returned only for those forms which evaluate to a constant comparable with `EQL`.
-* `EXPAND-COMPILER-MACROS` - If true compiler-macros are expanded in FORM and its subforms before determining form types.
+* `EXPAND-COMPILER-MACROS` - If true compiler-macros are expanded in `FORMS` and their subforms before determining the form types.

 Returns a list where each element is the type specifier of the corresponding form in `FORMS`.